 Let her be the stylist

 Giving your little girl room to choose some of her own clothes is a fantastic way of letting her start to express her personality and embrace her individuality.
-Of course, you may sometimes end up with a tutu over jeans, or a crown with pyjamas, but it’ll certainly make for some cute photos to dig out on her 18th birthday.
+You may start by dressing your little girl up in a baby dress and she’ll end up wearing a tutu over jeans, or a crown with pyjamas as she gets older, but it’ll certainly make for some cute photos to dig out on her 18th birthday.

 Dress for her personality